Film: The Incredible Hulk

 — although Bruce is portrayed by Mark Ruffalo

 This film provides examples of:

-Adaptational Heroism: Samuel Sterns is an eccentric and careless, but mostly harmless scientist in this movie who tries to cure Banner, while in the comics, he is one of the more diabolical villains in that universe.
-The comic tie-in for this movie shows he did eventually turn evil, which makes this more of an origin story than a true adapation morality change.
+- Adaptational Heroism: Samuel Sterns is an eccentric and careless, but mostly harmless scientist in this movie who tries to cure Banner, while in the comics, he is one of the more diabolical villains in that universe.
+The comic tie-in for this movie shows that he eventually turns evil, which makes this more of an origin story than a true adapation morality change.

 Meantime he approached Banner and put out his hand.
 It was all Banner could do not to take a step backward in anticipation of Samson endeavoring to belt him.

 - Appropriated Appellation: "Hulk" (coined during a news broadcast of the rampage at the college) and "Abomination" (never used to refer to the mutated Blonsky outside of a warning Sterns gives him before the actual mutation and a line from the SHIELD agents in "The Consultant").

 - Armies Are Evil: Ross tries to imply that he's a Well-Intentioned Extremist, but in private he admits proudly that he admires the Hulk's power, and wishes to "cut it out" of Banner and turn it loose on America's enemies, despite all the collateral damage Hulk inflicts.
 His dragon also proudly admits that he's a Blood Knight.
 The rest are mooks.

 - Artistic License – Biology: In this version, Banner says it is an elevated heart rate that triggers his transformation (instead of the traditional fear/anger/adrenaline combo), and later he stops just before having sex with Betty when his pulse monitor goes off.
 However, there are several times during the film that his heart rate would have been much higher than it would have been during sex, such as sprinting away from the military at the college, and doing Parkour in Brazil.